Donald N. Patten

 Norfolk Naval Shipyard is a Navy yard in the Hampton Roads city of Portsmouth, Virginia.
 It has the distinction of being the oldest U.S. Navy Shipyard and was originally founded in 1767.
 When its initial founder decided to remain loyal to the British during the Revolutionary War, the shipyard was seized by the Colony of Virginia.
 The Shipyard subsequently became a Navy yard owned by the United States government and was renamed the Norfolk Naval Shipyard after the largest city in the area.

 For over 200 years, Norfolk naval Shipyard has built and repaired Navy ships.
 During World War II, the shipyard employed nearly 43,000 workers, built nearly 30 major vessels, and repaired 6,850 U.S. and Allied ships.
 During the Korean War, the shipyard completed work on more than 1,250 Naval vessels, and it has continued to repair large numbers of Navy vessels since then.

 C. Norfolk Shipbuilding and Drydock Company

 NORSHIPCO is a subsidiary of United States Marine Repair, Inc. (USMR).
-Located in Norfolk, Virginia, it is the largest non-nuclear ship repair, modernization, conversion and overhaul company in the United States.
+Located in Hampton Roads city of Norfolk, Virginia, it is the largest non-nuclear ship repair, modernization, conversion and overhaul company in the United States.

 From its inception in 1915, NORSHIPCO served the Navy through both World Wars, Korea, and all other conflicts.